 One-point measurement enables you to measure and monitor traffic in a single point.
 You see, for example, traffic loads, packet counters, and traffic flows.
 In a single point, QoS parameters, such as delay, is not possible to be measured as they need a reference point.
 QoS measurement relates to measurement between two points in the network.
 However, jitter and packet loss can be calculated for certain applications such as RTP and MPEG.

-When Qosium Probe is involved in measurement has geographical location information, you can visualize all Qosium statistics on a map as a heatmap.
+When Qosium Probe is involved in measurement having geographical location information, you can visualize all Qosium statistics as a heatmap.
 This feature is useful when measuring wireless networks to determine the network's performance in relation to location.
 Problem areas can be found out quickly, which helps optimize network coverage and initiate recovering actions.